-If you want to teach abroad or teach online you need a bachelors degree.
+If you want to teach as an ESL teacher abroad or teach online you need a bachelors degree.
 This is a standard ESL requirement for teaching abroad in any county and is not becoming a more standard requirement in the online space.

 For China specifically, they require by law foreign English teachers to posses a bachelors degree.
 So it’s not so much a simple requirement by the online teaching platform.
 They are required by Chinese law to hire only those individuals with at least the equivalent to a bachelors degree.

 Introduced a few years ago, a criminal background check is again a standard requirement for online teaching and teaching abroad.
 The background check process can be completed in a few different ways depending on the online teaching company you’re working with.